SanderMertens/flecs/docs/HierarchiesManual.md

 ```
 Position(up), Position
 ```
 This query will perform _worse_ for `Parent` queries.
 Though not as bad as the previous query, this query will also perform worse with `Parent` hierarchies than for `ChildOf` hierarchies, because the results that use the `Parent` hierarchy cannot be cached.
+As with the previous query, consecutive entities with the same parent are returned as a single result.

 #### Optimizing Relationship Traversal
 As outlined in the previous section, queries that use relationship traversal can be slower for entities with `Parent` hierarchies.
 To get around this, an application can split up a query that uses relationship traversal into two queries, one for `ChildOf` hierarchies, and one for `Parent` hierarchies.
 Consider the following query: